 Ravaena is the FANtastic Exclusive winner for the Advent of Decay series; In February of 2017, members of the Four Horsemen's

 message board could vote for every facet of the figure's creation, starting with the torso and working out from there.
-Well, the first question was whether to use Mythic Legions 1.0 or Mythic Legions 2.0 parts, but once that was decided, it was off to the races: bikini chest and bare abs; bare right upper arm; bare left upper arm; leather armor right forearm; leather armor left forearm; leather right hand; leather left hand; plate armor pauldrons; "legendary" style belt and faulds; scaled loin armor; bare thighs; leather lower legs; leather feet; hooded head; cape... and that's just the rounds based on construction, which all happened before the many many roundes regarding paint and accessories!
+Well, the first question was whether to use Mythic Legions 1.0 or Mythic Legions 2.0 parts, but once that was decided, it was off to the races: bikini chest and armored abs; bare right upper arm; bare left upper arm; leather armor right forearm; leather armor left forearm; leather right hand; leather left hand; plate armor pauldrons; "legendary" style belt and faulds; scaled loin armor; bare thighs; leather lower legs; leather feet; hooded head; cape... and that's just the rounds based on construction, which all happened before the many many roundes regarding paint and accessories!
 The point is, literally everything was chosen by the fans.
 We done good, y'all!

 As mentioned, Ravaena (whose name sounds like a reference